Riyam224/smart-ahwa-manager/README.md

 	•	📊 Track pending vs. completed orders in real time
 	•	📌 Generate daily sales reports with totals and top-selling drinks

-This project also demonstrates:
-	•	Clean code structure
-	•	OOP principles (Encapsulation, Inheritance, Polymorphism, Abstraction)
-	•	SOLID design principles
+This project also demonstrates clean code practices, applying OOP principles (Encapsulation, Inheritance, Polymorphism, Abstraction) and SOLID design principles in Flutter.

 ⸻

-## 🔄 Workflow (Manager’s Perspective)
-	1.	👤 A customer places a drink order with the waiter
-	2.	🖥️ The manager records the order in the app (customer name, drink, special notes)
-	3.	📋 The order is added to the Pending Orders list
-	4.	📊 The dashboard updates live with Pending, Completed, and Total counts
-	5.	✅ Once served, the manager (or staff) marks the order as Completed
-	6.	📌 At the end of the day, the manager generates a Daily Report, showing:
-	•	Total number of orders
-	•	Top-selling drinks

----

-## 🔄 Workflow (Manager’s Perspective)
+## 🔄 Workflow
 	1.	👤 A customer places a drink order with the waiter.
-	2.	🖥️ The manager (using the app) records the order (name, drink, special notes).
+	2.	🖥️ The manager or staff records the order in the app (customer name, drink, special notes).
-	3.	📋 The order is stored in the Pending Orders list.
+	3.	📋 The order is added to the Pending Orders list.
-	4.	📊 The dashboard updates live (Pending, Completed, Total orders).
+	4.	📊 The dashboard updates live with counts for Pending, Completed, and Total orders.
 	5.	✅ Once served, the manager (or staff) marks the order as Completed.
-	6.	📌 At the end of the day, the manager taps Daily Report to see:
+	6.	📌 At the end of the day, the manager generates a Daily Report, which shows:
 	•	Total number of orders
-	•	The most popular (top-selling) drinks
+	•	Top-selling drinks
 ---

 ## 📸 Screenshots